 Are you thinking you might want to hire a virtual assistant (“VA”), but don’t know where to start?

-I’ve been working with several virtual assistants for quite a while now, and they are the integral part of running my business.
+I’ve been working with several virtual assistants for quite a while now, and they are an integral part of running my business.
 In this post, I would love to share my view and tips on hiring and working with virtual assistants.

-What is a “Virtual Assistant”?
+First of All: What is a “Virtual Assistant”?

 A virtual assistant (typically abbreviated to VA, also called a virtual office assistant) is generally self-employed and provides professional administrative, technical, or creative (social) assistance to clients remotely from a home office. (from Wikipedia)

 In short, they are freelance administrative assistants who remotely work for their clients.
 A VA is NOT an employee and typically works with multiple clients.

 Here is a short video on what a Virtual assistant is: